glzr-io/glazewm/README.md

   # The position of the bar on the screen.
 Can be either "top" or "bottom".
   position: "top"

+  # Whether to show the bar above other windows
+  always_on_top: false

   # Opacity value between 0.0 and 1.0.
   opacity: 1.0